 \section{Abstract}

 In a causal world the direction of the time arrow dictates how past causal events in a variable $X$ produce future effects in $Y$. $X$ is said to cause an effect in $Y$, if the predictability (uncertainty) about the future states of $Y$ increases (decreases) as its own past and the past of $X$ are taken into consideration.
 Causality is thus intrinsic dependent on the observation of the past events of both variables involved, to the prediction (or uncertainty reduction) of future event of the other variable.
-We will show that this notion of causality leads to another natural definition for it: to detect whether a system $X$ causes an effect in system $Y$, observations of past and future events in only the variable $Y$ is sufficient to predict past states of $X$, or to reduce the uncertainty about the past state of $X$.
-This fundamental time property of causality will lead to a fundamental spatial property of causality.
-To detect a flow of influence from $X$ to $Y$, either one can can measure the symmetric quantity mutual information between shorter time-series of $X$ and longer time-series of $Y$, an approach that explores the time nature of causality, or one can calculate the mutual information between lower precision measured time-series in $X$ and higher precision measured time-series in $Y$, an approach that explores the space nature of causality.
-Causality has thus space and time signatures, causing a break of symmetry in the topology of the probabilistic space, or causing a break of symmetry in the length of the measured time-series, a consequence of the fact that information flows from $X$ to $Y$
+We will show that this {{temporal}} notion of causality leads to another natural {{spatio-temporal}} definition for it, {{and that}} can be exploited to detect the arrow of influence from $X$ to $Y$, either by considering shorter time-series of $X$ and longer time-series of $Y$ (an approach that explores the time nature of causality) or lower precision measured time-series in $X$ and higher precision measured time-series in $Y$ (an approach that explores the spatial nature of causality).
+Causality has thus space and time signatures, causing a break of symmetry in the topology of the probabilistic space, or causing a break of symmetry in the length of the measured time-series, a consequence of the fact that information flows from $X$ to $Y$.

 \keywords{}